DefElement/DefElement/pages/ciarlet.md

 On each element's page, the values of these is shown, as well as information about which one is used as the canonical degree of that element.
-In general, the polynomial subdegree is used to index every element whenever possible; the numbering on DefElement therefore differs from that used in some implementations (most notably FEniCS and UFL, where the Lagrange superdegree is used to index the majority of elements).
+In general, the polynomial subdegree is used to index every element whenever possible; the numbering on DefElement therefore differs from that used in some implementations (most notably FEniCS, where the Lagrange superdegree is used to index the majority of elements).

 ## Notation
 Throughout this website, the notation given here in this section is used.